 Hey and Happy Thanksgiving!
 Sadly, in my country we don’t celebrate Thanksgiving day… but I still want to say Happy Thanksgiving to all those who celebrate it!

-Today I want to share with you another simple recipe that is very popular in my country.
+You know how our family love salmon dishes like Finnish Salmon Soup or Za’atar Salmon and today I want to share with you another simple recipe that is very popular in my country.
 A salmon pie that my family absolutely loves.
 I hope you will love it too!

 I always make this pie on Christmas Eve when our whole family gets together.
 Yes, Christmas is just around the corner and it’s time to prepare for it!